MoEssamKhattab/Voice-codecs/README.md

 2. The Quantizer function should have the option that the user chooses between:

-    * Mid-rise Uniform quantizer
+    * Mid-rise Uniform quantizer.
-    * Mid-tread Uniform quantizer
+    * Mid-tread Uniform quantizer.

-For each, the user specifies the number of levels, L, the peak quantization level, mp.
+For each, the user specifies the number of levels, $L$, the peak quantization level, $m_p$.
 The function should allow the user to input a signal to be quantized.
 That signal will be in the form of two vectors, a time vector and an amplitude vector.

 This function should also result in the following: